rancilio-pid/clevercoffee/README.md

 3. Compile, upload and enjoy!

 # Changelog
+- 2.1.0_beta6:
+  - Complete rewrite of "TSIC sensor read" based on the excellent ISR code by Adrian.
+(Thanks Adrian!)
+    - Optimized "TSIC sensor read" to further increase performance.
+    - Currently it takes <4ms to collect sensor data instead of the previous 78ms).
+    - Fix: "sensor errors" do not occur anymore.
+  - PID calculations are moved from ISR to loop().
+This improves stability even further.
+  - Overall stability better by honoring critical processes.
+  - Fix: sensorErrors had been detected but not handled correctly in all places (eg display).
+  - Fix: After power on, the 5 second wait time until heater starts is removed.
+  - Some other tunings.
 - 2.1.0_beta5:
   - Fix: TSIC Bug causes restarts.
 (Thanks to pbeh & helgo for the debug logs)
   - Fix: Brew detection optimized.